This page explains how Docksal works under the hood.

 (e.g., drush, drupal console, wp-cli, phpcs, behat, mysql client, and many more).

-The console can be access from the host machine via
+The console can be accessed from the host machine via

 fin bash.
 Individual tools/binaries can be executed via